Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Culture

-El Salvador honors a diverse culture, combining indigenous rights with Spanish inspirations.
+El Salvador honours a diverse culture, combining indigenous rights with Spanish inspirations.
 Mostly with European and indigenous backgrounds, most people identify as mestizo.
-Although some prominent Protestant and evangelical organizations exist, Catholicism is the most widely followed religion.
-One of the most important cultural events in El Salvador, the Day of the Dead festival, brings families together to honor their lost loved ones on November 2nd.
+Although some prominent Protestant and evangelical organisations exist, Catholicism is the most widely followed religion.
+One of the most important cultural events in El Salvador, the Day of the Dead festival, brings families together to honour their lost loved ones on November 2nd.

 Flora and fauna